About the Author

 - If this describes your son, more in depth conversations will occur following the consistent implementation of discipline.
 Obedience will be present prior to any understanding.

 - Shame and avoidance are present when a boy is conflicted about his behavior.
-Typically, this is a young man who has a personal relationship with God and a more mature perspective.
+Typically, this is a young man who has a personal relationship with God and a more mature perspective and therefore responds accordingly.

 - He does not need anyone to tell him what he is doing is wrong, he feels the weight of this for himself.